About the Journal

 Journal History

 To support the Tri Dharma of University that covers teaching, research, and community service, the Faculty of Law of Universitas Proklamasi 45 has a forum for publishing scientific work in the field of law called the Cakrawala Hukum journal with P-ISSN: 1979-8487 and E-ISSN: 2527-4236 with the link https://ejournal.up45.ac.id/index.php/cakrawala-hukum/index.
-After going through a long journey, Cakrawala Hukum was stopped in 2017, and finally in early 2019, the Faculty of Law of Universitas Proklamasi 45 began to create a new legal journal called the Jurnal Hukum Caraka Justitia (JHCJ) which published for the first time in May 2020 with the link https://ejournal.up45.ac.id/index.php/JHCJ/index.
+After going through a long journey, Cakrawala Hukum was stopped in 2017.
+Finally, in early 2019, the Faculty of Law of Universitas Proklamasi 45 began to create a new legal journal called the Jurnal Hukum Caraka Justitia (JHCJ) which was published for the first time in May 2020 with the link https://ejournal.up45.ac.id/index.php/JHCJ/index.
 However, after the first publication, JHCJ was not operated for a while due to internal University conflicts.
 Then, JHCJ started to be published again in November 2021 with E-ISSN: 2808-3512 until now.